-In 2024, you may start to notice something that looks like a food nutrition label attached to internet services.
-It’s a “broadband nutrition label,” and like food labels that help consumers determine how an item will affect their nutrition and diet, these labels will help internet consumers understand everything that goes into their internet services.
+In 2024, the FCC required internet service providers to supply a "broadband nutrition label" to their products.
+Like food labels that help consumers determine how an item will affect their nutrition and diet, these labels help internet consumers understand everything that goes into their internet services.

 What goes into a broadband nutrition label?